lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 6. [Implementation] Lightning Bolt: use EE damage opcode features.
 7. [Harmless] Monster Summoning III: summoning eff power 6 -> 0.
 8. [Harmless] Non-detection: protection from spell opcodes power 0 -> 3.
-9. [Major] Slow: The second Remove Spell Type Protections has a save bonus.
+9. [Major] Slow: The second Remove Spell Type Protections has a save bonus (harmless) and duration of 60 -> timing instant.
+The first has resist_dispel = 3 -> 1 for consistency with second opcode.
+Remove haste icon probability 0 -> 100.
 The first play sound opcode has no save and timing mode 0 -> 1.
 10. [Implementation] Skull Trap: use EE damage opcode features.
 11. [Major, Implementation] Vampiric Touch: same fixes as Larloch's minor drain.
 12. [Major] Wraitform: resist_dispel -> 3.
 It also blocks innate abilities, but this is undocumented so it is removed.
 Display String opcode power 0 -> 3.